 The Surbo is running on a 2016 Honda HRV whose owner said previously could not rev past 2000 rpm even with a heavy foot.
 However, with just a light press, the rpm would reach 3000 rpm easily with the Surbo.
 The Vezel is similar.
 Its hybrid version was also equipped with Surbo, and the owner said the hesitation and engine holding back when the accelerator was released during driving was gone.

 The Nissan NV200 1.6 petrol Vanette and similarly-engined Renault Fluence are also running on Surbos.
-Also fitted with Surbo is the Nissan Qashqai 1.2T, which achieved higher rpm during acceleration, and could ascend a ramped factory with 500 rpm less, indicating stronger torque.
 The owner of a 2015 Nissan Sylphy that the rubber-band effect of the CVT was gone with Surbo on.

 The 2010 Toyota Wish 1.8 and 2.0 with CVT have also been fitted with Surbo.
 One brother had brought the other after saving fuel and getting better performance.
 The 2016 Harrier 2.0 is also running on Surbo, and the owner said the acceleration was much better, being slow previously.